burcakotlu/GLANET/docs/source/tutorial.rst

 	You provide the specific name of this element e.g.: CTCF_GM12878 or H3K27ME3_GM12878.

 	* *In the fourth column*
 	You can provide this column for considering window around summit in bps in  transcription factor case.
-Fourth column is optional
+Fourth column is optional.

 3)	Then you choose the data format of these file/s you are adding into the library.
 	Supported data formats are 0-based or 1-based coordinates, where end coordinates can be either exclusive or inclusive.

 .. figure:: ../images/UserDefinedLibrary.png
    :alt:  GLANET User Defined Library

    GLANET User Defined Library

+**You can make a demo for User Defined Library Facility of GLANET.**

+	* *Check User Defined Library Annotation check box.*

+	* *Load prepared UserDefinedLibraryInputFile.txt under  ~path/to/tool/Data/demo_input_data/UserDefinedLibrary/ as User Defined Library Input File.*

+	* *Choose 0-based coordinates (End Exclusive) as User Defined Library Data Format.*

 ---------------------------------------
 GLANET User Defined Gene Set Sample Run